tensorforce/tensorforce/UPDATE_NOTES.md

 we are continuously implementing small updates and bug fixes, which will not be tracked here in detail but through github issues.

+10th March

+- Added Prototype of prioritised replay in pure TensorFlow, still under construction and not usable.
+- Recently fixed bug which occasionally returned empty batches from replay memory due to masking out terminal entries.

 20th February

 - Merge of memory branch with major library-internal changes: core.memories module, memory_model,